-eacher: School Year:

-1. Professional Knowledge

-The teacher demonstrates an understanding of t students by providing relevant learning experien he curriculum, subject content, and the developmental needs of ces.

-Areas of strength:

-Areas needing work/strategies for improving perfo ormance:

-2. Instructional Planning

-The teacher plans using the Virginia Standards of research-based strategies and resources to meet Learning, the school's curriculum, student data, and engaging and the needs of all students.

-Areas of strength:

-Areas needing work/strategies for improving perfo ormance:

-3. Instructional Delivery

-The teacher uses a variety of research-based insta students in active learning, to promote key skills, ructional strategies appropriate for the content area to engage and to meet individual learning needs.
+Teachers should use this form annually to reflect on the effectiveness performance standard.
+Please refer to the performance indicators for standard. · · · · Teacher: School Year: 1.
+Professional Knowledge The teacher demonstrates an understanding of the curriculum, students by providing relevant learning experiences. subject content, and the developmental needs of Areas of strength: Areas needing work/strategies for improving performance: 2.
+Instructional Planning The teacher plans using the Virginia Standards of Learning, the research-based strategies and resources to meet the needs of a Areas of strength: n students.
+Areas needing work/strategies for improving performance: 3.
+Instructional Delivery The teacher uses a variety of research-based instructional strate students in active learning, to promote key skills, and to meet in Areas of strength: